Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop B-model

-and similarly the morphism $y^{\frac{q-1}{\ell}}$ is given in odd degrees by the matrix of the same form as above with a row of zeros in the first row and then the $\ell\times\ell$ identity matrix underneath.
-It is then straightforward to check that the third relation holds. \end{proof}
+Following on from \cref{MorphismsRMK}, we compute the composition of morphisms in odd degree\footnote{We mean morphisms between the odd degrees of the matrix factorisations, not that the morphism is in odd degree.
+Indeed, all computations are for morphisms in degree zero.} to demonstrate the relationship.
+In particular, the morphism $c_r$ is represented in these degrees by (a scalar multiple) of the transpose of the vector spanning the Hom-space in \cref{KijKwrHoms} after substituting $i=p-1$, $j=q-1$.
+It is a straightforward exercise to show that the morphism of matrix factorisations corresponding to $x^{\frac{p-1}{\ell}}$ is given by the $(\ell+1)\times \ell$ matrix

-\begin{rmk} Following on from \cref{ChoicesRMK}, it is here that it becomes evident that the resulting category is independent of the choice of representatives for $\obj{0}{i,j}$.
-In particular, making different choices would lead to rearranging the blocks in Figure \ref{figLoopQuiver}, which is evidently the same quiver.
-For example if one were to choose $\obj{0}{i,j}$ with $i=1,\dots p-1$ and $j=q-\frac{q-1}{\ell},\dots, q-1$ with $I_{i,j}$ changed appropriately, the resulting quiver would have the blocks drawn vertically and the relations would be the same. \end{rmk} \begin{ex} Consider the polynomial $x^py+y^px$ with $\ell=p-1$.
-Then, the corresponding quiver is given by
+in odd degrees, and similarly the morphism $y^{\frac{q-1}{\ell}}$ is given in odd degrees by the matrix of the same form as above with a row of zeros in the first row and then the $\ell\times\ell$ identity matrix underneath.
+It is then immediate that the third relation holds. \end{proof} \begin{rmk} Following on from \cref{ChoicesRMK}, it is here that it becomes evident that the resulting category is independent of the choice of representatives for $\obj{0}{i,j}$.
+In particular, making different choices would lead to rearranging the blocks in \cref{figLoopQuiver}, which is evidently the same quiver.
+For example, below is the quiver for an alternative collection of $I_{i,j}$ for $\ell=2$.
+Whilst the modules in the collection change, the resulting quiver-with-relations is the same, and can be seen to be a rearrangement of that of \cref{figLoopQuiver} in the case of $\ell=2$.